 - Heightened heart rate or blood pressure.

-- Being extremely jittery or too hyped up, as well as feeling disoriented or uncoordinated is another sign of laced weed.
+- Being extremely jittery or too hyped up and feeling disoriented or uncoordinated is another sign of laced weed.

-- Some strains can create a sudden burst of energy and creativity, although in most cases, weed is supposed to mellow you out.
+- Some strains can create a sudden burst of energy and creativity, although weed is supposed to mellow you out in most cases.
 If you feel an excess of anxiety, paranoia, anger, or aggression, you might have come into contact with tainted marijuana, usually amphetamines.

-- Another sign of marijuana laced with amphetamines — insomnia.
+- Another sign of marijuana laced with amphetamines is insomnia.
 Experiencing trouble sleeping after lighting up a joint could also be a sign of laced pot.

 - Prolonged headaches and feelings of lethargy, exhaustion, and tiredness.